Saytzeff-D/Maps/README.md

 # Maps

-Pls add the JSON value in `test.txt` to your localstorage of browser.
+Pls add the JSON value in `test.txt` to the localstorage of your browser.

 Run the maps.php